Is NPD a civil service Department?

 Are there any age restrictions for new officers?

-Candidates must be at least twenty-one (21) at date of hire but younger than thirty-five (35).
+Candidates must be at least twenty-one (21) at date of hire but younger than thirty-seven (37).

 Are there any physical disqualifiers for new officers?

 Candidates must pass the medical examination before participating in the Physical Abilities Test (PAT).
 Candidates then must pass the state-mandated PAT test.
 After completing the PAT, candidates need to pass a Physical Fitness Test.
 The Municipal Police Training Committee requires that all potential student officers who intend to enter a full-time police academy first pass a physical fitness test.
-The fitness test includes four components: push-ups, sit-ups, 1.5 mile run, and a 300-meter sprint.
+The fitness test includes four components: push-ups, planking, a 1.5 mile run, and a 300-meter sprint.
 All student officers must meet the 30th percentile of the Cooper Aerobics Institute's norms, with requirements established for different ages and genders.

 Do I need to be a Northampton resident?